xenloops/securityKB/owasp_top_10/main.md

 ## Broken Access Control (2021: A01)

-Application neglects to check who's allowed to do what.
+Software neglects to check who's allowed to do what.
 Attackers can bypass controls (e.g. by forced browsing or modifying URLs/tokens) to access data or perform actions they shouldn't.
 Akin to leaving the keys in an unlocked car.

 ## Cryptographic Failures (2021: A02)